SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Count the number of sequences in the fasta file just created `grep -c ">" `
 * Count the sequence number of each library in this file

+#### From fastq files in `Data/fastq/pairedTwoIndividusIrigin`
-* In the directory `Data/fastq/pairedTwoIndividusIrigin` transform a fastq file in fasta
+* In the directory `Data/fastq/pairedTwoIndividusIrigin` transform the fastq file irigin1_1.fastq in fasta format
 * In one command line transform all fastq files of the directory in fasta (save the files before)

 -----------------------